yomboprime/lithofun/README.md

 You can open the application directly at the  [repository Github page](https://yomboprime.github.io/lithofun/lithofun.html).
 The code is [here](https://github.com/yomboprime/lithofun).

-As it is static HTML5 application, your images are not uploaded anywhere.
+As it is a static HTML5 application, your images are not uploaded anywhere.
 They are loaded locally in your computer and after processing, a STL file is generated.

 ### Preparing the image